MrEnder0/Grid9/README.md

 ### Online

-You can [run this project in gitpod](https://gitpod.io/#https://github.com/MrEnder0/Grid9) if you dont want to run it locally.
+You can [run this project in gitpod](https://gitpod.io/#https://github.com/MrEnder0/Grid9) if you don't want to run it locally.

 ## Documentation